wernerfred/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 title: 'Email Gathering with Fetchmail'
 ---

-To enable the [fetchmail](http://www.fetchmail.info) service to retrieve e-mails set the environment variable `ENABLE_FETCHMAIL` to `1`.
+To enable the [fetchmail][fetchmail-website] service to retrieve e-mails set the environment variable `ENABLE_FETCHMAIL` to `1`.
 Your `docker-compose.yml` file should look like following snippet:

 ```yaml
 ...